Christopher Andrews

 Computer Architecture

 A detailed study of the hardware and software that make up a computer system.
 Topics include assembly language programming, digital logic design, microarchitecture, pipelines, caches, and RISC vs. CISC.
-The goal of the course is teach students how computers are built, how they work at the lowest level, and how this knowledge can be used to write better programs.
+The goal of the course is teaching students how computers are built, how they work at the lowest level, and how this knowledge can be used to write better programs.
 (CSCI 0201) (Seniors by waiver) 3 hrs. lect./lab

 Terms Taught